Ohio pot legalization group falls short on signatures

 COLUMBUS, Ohio (AP) — A group seeking to legalize marijuana possession and cultivation in Ohio has failed to gather enough valid signatures to put the issue in front of state lawmakers, Secretary of State Frank LaRose told the group in a letter Monday.

-Coalition to Legalize Marijuana Like Alcohol needed nearly 133,000 valid signatures but fell 13,062 short, cleveland.com reported.
+The Coalition to Regulate Marijuana Like Alcohol needed nearly 133,000 valid signatures but fell 13,062 short, cleveland.com reported.

 Group spokesperson Tom Haren said he's confident the needed signatures will be collected before a Jan.
 14 deadline.

-Note: This story was first published on Jan.
-3, 2022.
-It was updated on Jan.
-4, 2022, to correct the name of the group leading the effort to the Coalition to Regulate Marijuana Like Alcohol, instead of the Coalition to Legalize Marijuana Like Alcohol.